Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## The Vulkan pipeline

-For the understanding of this chapter, it's important to know that compute is separated from the graphics part of the pipeline.
-This is visible in this block diagram of the Vulkan pipeline from the official specification:
+It's important to know that compute is completely separated from the graphics part of the pipeline.
+This is visible in the following block diagram of the Vulkan pipeline from the official specification:

 ![](/images/vulkan_pipeline_block_diagram.png)